 Please do come and visit our beautiful church, it is open every day.
 On Saturday and Sunday afternoons between Easter and the end of September you can sample some Dorset cream teas and other goodies in the Old School across the road (thereby helping local charities).
 And of course you will find a warm welcome in the Red Lion pub, opposite the church, all year round!

-At St Mary's we take our responsibilities concerning the safeguarding of children, young people, and vulnerable adults very seriously, and we try to ensure that we always work in accordance with best practice.
-Our Safeguarding Policy can be downloaded here.
+In the Red Post Benefice we take our responsibilities concerning the safeguarding of children, young people, and vulnerable adults very seriously, and we try to ensure that we always work in accordance with best practice.
+Our Safeguarding Policy can be viewed here.